caseycs/argocd-helm-template/README.md

 A command-line tool to extract chart information from ArgoCD `application.yaml`, download Helm charts, and render Kubernetes manifests using `helm template`.
 Includes manifest diffing capabilities to compare changes between git references.

-**Version 0.1.0** - Built with Click framework for an improved CLI experience.

 ## When This Tool is Useful

 ### Use Case 1: Preview Manifest Changes Before Committing